 What are some of the more useful skills Bill might want?
 Students will come up with things like building a fire, primitive construction, and being able to tell which berries are not poisonous.
-More subtle answers might include weather forecasting and knowledge of airline and shipping routes.
+More subtle answers might include weather forecasting and knowledge of airline and shipping routes. ■

 - TEACHING TIP: This is a good place to follow the text's lead and discuss the cost of leisure time.
 As the text notes, Bill can use as much time as he wants to lie on the beach.
 However, the cost of that leisure time is lost production. - 2.
-Opportunity cost is the best alternative that we give up, or forgo, when we make a choice or decision. - TEACHING TIP: Instructors sometimes rush through their discussion of individual vs. societal opportunity cost because the point seems obvious.
+Opportunity cost is the best alternative that we give up, or forgo, when we make a choice or decision.
+If Bill spends more time hunting he will have less time to build shelter.
+Similarly, time he spends on the beach also has an opportunity cost. - TEACHING TIP: Instructors sometimes rush through their discussion of individual vs. societal opportunity cost because the point seems obvious.
 But the idea of opportunity cost makes a deep impression on students.
 They often find it valuable in their personal lives and remember it long after class is over.